 After entering college as a music major I received 2 degrees in math.
-In my career I worked on rockets and the space shuttle before selling and marketing supercomputers yet have spent the past 25 years helping develop innovative consumer products and services then create advertisements to drive successful introductions at retail and online.
+In my career I worked on rockets and the space shuttle before selling and marketing supercomputers.
+Yet I have spent the past 25 years helping develop innovative consumer products and services and creating advertisements to drive their successful introduction at retail and online.

 The range of consumer goods innovation I’ve worked with is extensive – DirecTV’s introduction, Apple Computers, The Joint Chiropractic, Kobalt hand tools, Rubbermaid paint products, innovative new Teflon products, a robotic dinosaur with voice commands, iOpener (the first internet appliance), DisneyMobile, and many more.

 Along this path, one hidden factor was critical to my innovation success: In 1990 I started to study painting and drawing.

 I studied with Phil Sylvester, a sophisticated explorer of painting and drawing and a committed abstract expressionist (he also blogs here).
 From Phil I learned about making art with passion, understanding, individual vision, and discovery as well as the search for brilliant finished work.
 As we worked in class, he would read from the artist’s writings about how they worked.
 It was amazing how much they revealed about innovation process.
 (On a personal note, along the way I also met my wife – a professional artist.)

 Great art is the result of process – but not linear process.
 In business we obsess about processes and we love them to be linear.
 Rick Nason, in his book “It’s Not Complicated: The Art and Science of Complexity in Business“, suggests this is the result of assuming the world is “complicated” when it’s really complex.